 Directors’ and Officers’ Liability Insurance (otherwise known as D&O insurance) is generally designed to cover the cost of any claims made against directors and other company officers (i.e. company secretaries) in respect of alleged wrongful acts.

 Civil compensation claims against directors may be lodged by shareholders, investors, employees, suppliers or other third parties.
 Regulatory or criminal action may be taken for certain alleged behaviours, such as fraudulent trading.

-D&O insurance covers the cost of defending any legal proceedings, as well as any compensation costs which may arise (unless these relate to fraudulent, dishonest or criminal conduct which has been proven).
+D&O insurance covers the cost of defending any legal proceedings, as well as any compensation costs that may arise (unless these relate to fraudulent, dishonest, or criminal conduct that has been proven).

-Please note: All insurance policies will vary – terms and conditions should be checked carefully.
+Please note: Company directors’ insurance policies will vary – terms and conditions should be checked carefully.

 - Claims made by employees personally against a director (e.g. that they failed in their duty in relation to employment practices)*